Bunyip Chasm: In a Gammon Gorge

 Balcanoona Creek narrowed as we approached the gorge, and the scenery began to improve.

-The patches of dried grasses and flowers were prickly, though they were just a taste of what was to come.
+The patches of dried grasses and flowers were prickly, though they were merely a taste of what was to come.
 We passed a few red gums, thriving despite the harsh conditions.
-There were native pines too, though it seemed that more were dead than alive.
+There were native pines too, though it appeared more were dead than alive.

 As we walked we disturbed many kangaroos in the creek valley.
-It was hard to imagine how they could survive out here with such meagre feed and no water.
-From the hills above us we heard the bleating of feral goats a few times, though they stayed out of sight.
+It was amazing how they survived out here with such meagre feed and no reliable water.
+From the hills above we heard the bleating of feral goats a few times, though they stayed out of sight.

 Mud wasp nests under a rock overhang.

-It was a warm day and we were working hard in the full sun, so we stopped for a break.
+It was a warm day and we’d been working hard in the afternoon sun, so we stopped for a break in the shade.
+A wedge-tailed eagle briefly circled low above us before gliding onwards.
 In front of us, above the rim of the creek valley, rose the impressive cliff-guarded summit of Mt John Roberts2.
 All going well we’d be up there tomorrow.
-It was still a little hard to believe I was here after planning this walk for so long.
-While we rested a wedge-tailed eagle briefly circled low above us before gliding onwards.
+It was a little hard to believe I was here after planning this walk for so long.

 The summit of Mt John Roberts provided a dramatic backdrop to our rest break.

 We soon reached our first little waterfall, or rather, what would be a waterfall if there was any water3.
 The next waterfall had a massive prostrate red gum growing in it.
-Then, almost without us noticing, the walls had sprung up to be sheer orange cliffs.
-We were in proper gorge country.
+Then the walls sprang up to become sheer orange cliffs, and we had reached our first Gammon gorge.

 Within the gorge it felt more alive.
-The vegetation here seemed healthier than we’d seen earlier, particularly the pines.
+The vegetation seemed healthier than we’d seen earlier, particularly the pines.
 Red gums were plentiful, as were shaggy-looking grass trees.
-The leaves glowed and glittered with the sun behind them.
-Scattered along the floor were dead branches and tree trunks that had washed down during a flood.
+Their leaves glowed and glittered with the sun behind them.
+Scattered along the floor were dead branches and tree trunks that had been washed down by floods.
 LS’s earlier skepticism about the walk seemed to have vanished.

 The gorge was spectacular, and a complete contrast to the start of our walk.